Automated Profile Inference with Language Model Agents: Experiments

-\mypara{Evaluation Roadmap} One major challenge in evaluating profile inference is the lack of available datasets.
-To address this, we construct \underline{two real-world datasets} (\ie Reddit and Twitter) and utilize \underline{one synthetic dataset} to comprehensively evaluate \mymethod. (i) In~\Cref{sec:exp_reddit}, we use the Reddit dataset to demonstrate the feasibility of automated profile inference and the associated privacy risks.
-With real posts from active pseudonymous users, this dataset closely reflects the practical privacy risks of online pseudonymity. (ii) \Cref{sec:exp_twitter} presents results on the Twitter dataset, which evaluates the performance and efficiency of \mymethod, as well as the effectiveness of its components (\ie agents).
-Because the dataset comprises activities of verified public figures, the inferred information can be easily evaluated. (iii) In~\Cref{sec:exp_syn}, we adopt the synthetic dataset~\cite{synthpai}, which includes human-curated ground truth, enabling a detailed comparison with the state-of-the-art approach.
-This dataset shows \mymethod's superiority over the baseline in terms of inference accuracy on PII attributes.
+\mypara{Evaluation Roadmap} A key challenge in evaluating profile inference is the lack of suitable benchmarks.
+To address this, we construct \underline{two real-world datasets} and adopt \underline{one synthetic dataset} for evaluation. (i) In~\Cref{sec:exp_reddit}, we use the Reddit dataset to demonstrate the feasibility of automated profiling and the associated privacy risks.
+With real posts from active pseudonymous users, this dataset closely reflects the practical privacy risks of online pseudonymity. (ii) In~\Cref{sec:exp_twitter}, we employ a Twitter dataset containing activities from verified figures and users with public profiles.
+Since their attributes can be cross-checked against publicly available information, this dataset provides a reliable ground truth for evaluating the performance and effectiveness of each component. (iii) In~\Cref{sec:exp_syn}, we use a widely-used synthetic benchmark with human-curated PII ground truth~\cite{synthpai} to compare \mymethod against prior work.

-Each dataset contributes distinct insights to the evaluation process, together providing a thorough assessment of \mymethodnospace’s capabilities.
-The statistics for the used datasets are provided in Table~\ref{tab:dataset_info}, and the data construction and evaluation details are presented in the following subsections, with each dataset evaluated individually.
-The limitations of our evaluation are discussed in~\Cref{sec:discussion_ethic}.